MicrosoftDocs/sql-docs/docs/advanced-analytics/r/packages-installed-in-user-libraries.md

 ---
-title: Tips for using R packages installed in user libraries
+title: Tips for using R packages installed in SQL Server
-description: Helpful tips on using R packages in SQL Server for those who are new to R or SQL Server. ms.prod: sql ms.technology: machine-learning
+description: Helpful tips on using R packages in SQL Server for those who are new to R or to SQL Server. ms.prod: sql ms.technology: machine-learning